Well hello there! Wondering who is behind this amazeballs website, huh? I can't blame you. ;)

-I (Tara) am the one who does much of the writing here and I'm almost as crunchy as they come.
+We currently live in NW Florida, where we settled down after our eco-traveling.
+I am the one who has done almost all of the writing here (hence why some areas are still lacking!) and I'm almost as crunchy as they come.
 I'm pretty sure I learned it from my mother; she had a compost pile and used cloth grocery bags before it was hip.
-She was my role model for simple and frugal living.
+(I still have the same canvas bags she bought back in the 80’s!)
+She was my role model for simple and frugal living, mostly out of necessity.

-Learning about our bodies and natural healing led our family of three to learn about organic foods, the harmful nature of chemicals, alternative medicines, including essential oils, and much more.
+Learning about our bodies and natural healing led me and our family of three to learn about organic foods, the harmful nature of chemicals, natural alternatives, essential oils, GMOs, non-toxic cleaning, and much more.
 I was living green by default, although health and wellness were my primary objectives.
 It wasn't until I learned about the tiny footprint of "urban homesteading" that I really dove head-first into living "beyond green" and dedicated myself to doing all I could for the planet.

 A funny thing happened when we committed ourselves fully to a sustainable lifestyle: The world opened up!
-We met the most amazing people, learned the most amazing things and reconnected in ways we never imagined; not only to our surroundings, but to our food, our bodies and spirits, our ideas on life and our loved ones.
+We met the most amazing people, learned the most amazing things, saved moolah on things we thought were too expensive, and reconnected in ways we never imagined; not only to our surroundings, but to our food, our bodies and spirits, our ideas on life, and our loved ones.

 This lifestyle has a way of changing people, making them question and examine their lives and beliefs and focus on what truly matters.
 And that's certainly what it did for us.

 We lived in Las Vegas, NV all our lives (about as unsustainable a city as they come) but were constantly craving a community that fits our ideals and so we made a radical change.
-Although we have no idea where we'll end up, as of right now we're traveling the USA in search of that one amazing place to call our sustainable home.
-We are currently living full-time on the road in a 34 ft solar-powered RV (5th wheel) pulled by a truck converted to run on waste vegetable oil.
-Can't get a smaller footprint than that!
+As my husband was facing a layoff, we decided to get rid of our 2000 sq ft home and all the stuff in it, and downsize to a 200 sq ft RV that we converted to run on solar power and waste vegetable oil.
+Hard to get a smaller footprint than that!